BearLaboratory/downloader2/README.md

 ## how to get it?
 if you are in china mainland,you can buy it in taobao.com, but if you are not a chinese,you need to memufacture  by yourself and solid  by yourself.because I can't sell it overseas.

+## how to use it?

+if you want to use this tool for you project, the first thing you need to set 6 pin connecter in you pcb design,the order is +5v/GND/tx/rx/io0/en , and then you need to buy a 6 pin

 ## how to support me?
-if this project can help you, you can support me in such mehods list:
+if this project can help you, you can support me in such mehods :

 buy the module what I build it follow me in youtube or bilibli(china mainland)